 The interactive map below shows the border of Greater Manchester with a thick black line and the current proposed Clean Air Zone border in a thick blue line.
-The map also shows in red 152 stretches of road in our region which are likely to have NO2 levels in breach of legal limits beyond 2020 if no action is taken.
+The map also shows in red 152 stretches of road in our region which modelling in October 2018 showed were likely to have NO2 levels in breach of legal limits beyond 2020 if no action is taken.
 The roads excluded from the Clean Air Zone are shown in purple.

 © Crown copyright and database rights 2018 OS 0100022610.
 Use of this data is subject to terms and conditions.

-The proposed boundary of the CAZ would follow the existing administrative boundary of Greater Manchester as closely as possible, excluding the Strategic Road Network (SRN) which is managed by Highways England.
-The CAZ boundary has been set with the principle that signage would be clear so that vehicle drivers who do not wish to enter the CAZ can take an alternative route.
+The Clean Air Zone boundary will follow the administrative boundary of Greater Manchester as closely as possible.
+It excludes the Strategic Road Network (SRN) of motorways and major trunk roads which is managed by Highways England.
+The boundary has been set with the principle that signage will be clear, so that vehicle drivers who do not wish to enter the Zone can take an alternative route.

-There is a proposal to exclude a small stretch of the A555 from the junction with the B5166 in the west to the junction with A523 in the east (from Styal Road to the Macclesfield Road junction).
-This is to enable movements between Poynton and Handforth (which are towns located in the district of Cheshire East), to continue uncharged, given the expectation that implementing a charge would result in local journeys returning to the roads that the A555 was designed to reduce.
+A decision has been taken to exclude a small stretch of the A555 from the junction with the B5166 in the west to the junction with A523 in the east (from Styal Road to the Macclesfield Road junction).
+This is to enable movements between Poynton and Handforth (towns in the district of Cheshire East), to continue uncharged, as implementing a charge is expected to result in local journeys returning to the roads that the A555 was designed to reduce.

-Tameside MBC have highlighted to Ministers that the inconsistency in approach is leaving many of their most vulnerable residents unprotected, particularly, around the A628/A57, a strategically important trans Pennine route that passes through the villages of Hollingworth and Mottram as a single carriageway.
-This route, managed by Highways England, will be left with NO2 exceedances that are not being addressed, despite the area being declared as part of GM’s Air Quality Management Area.
+Tameside MBC has highlighted to Ministers that the inconsistency in approach is leaving many of their most vulnerable residents unprotected, particularly around the A628/A57.
+This is a strategically important trans-Pennine route that passes through the villages of Hollingworth and Mottram as a single carriageway.
+This route, managed by Highways England, would be left with NO2 exceedances that are not being addressed, despite the area being declared as part of GM’s Air Quality Management Area.